darkcosm/computationalNeuroscience/README.md

   2. Fork this repository and clone it locally!
 Navigate into specific folders (made them very specific) and look at the ```README.md``` file for that specific folder for which file(s) to run to see examples of what computational neuroscience can do!
 Enjoy!

 <h2>What each file/folder in this repository is for:</h2>
+  - imagesForExplanation = contains images used in other folder's ```README.md``` files for explanation so don't worry about this folder
+  - README.md = the file you are reading right now

 <h2>Review</h2>
 - What = Descriptive Models